 But traditional water stewardship practices typically focus on activities at the facility level — rather than across the whole value chain and beyond.
 In addition, they often don’t take local watershed conditions into consideration.

 “Context is everything,” Martin explains.
 “Every watershed faces unique social, environmental, regulatory, and resource scarcity risks.
 When businesses weave in local context, they’re able to craft more holistic water strategies — and take critical steps toward water security.”

 The beverage sector has been particularly successful in this regard.

-“With water being a vital product ingredient and production resource, the beverage sector has emerged as a global water stewardship leader,” Richard Crowther, Senior Consultant and Food & Beverage Segment Leader, says.
+“With water being a vital product ingredient and production resource, the beverage sector has emerged as a global water stewardship leader,” Michael Washburn, Senior Consultant and Food & Beverage Segment Leader, says.
 “Through consortiums like the Beverage Industry Environmental Roundtable (BIER), industry leaders are working together to advance water stewardship and work toward security.”

 “In addition, many member companies are working to create partnerships with other organizations and local governing bodies to help tackle systemic issues impacting water security,” he added.
 “And more companies are starting to realize it takes a collective effort to protect this precious resource.”

 The bottom line?
 Striving for water security will be key for helping ensure your company is in business today, tomorrow, and beyond — and it will take collaboration within your industry and the communities you operate in.